deadlyvipers/dojo_rules/introduction.md

 Java Script is awesome !!!

-My favorite path in code school in of corse git/github and java script
+### My favorite path in code school in of corse git/github, mastering-github and java script